marco262/my_wiki/data/dnd/subclass/battle-smith.md

 ## Battle Ready

+_3rd-level Battle Smith feature_

-When you reach 3rd level, your combat training and your experiments with magic have paid off in two ways:
+Your combat training and your experiments with magic have paid off in two ways:

 * You gain proficiency with martial weapons.
 * When you attack with a magic weapon, you can use your Intelligence modifier, instead of Strength or Dexterity modifier, for the attack and damage rolls.

 ## Steel Defender